Skip to main contentSkip to footer

 BACKGROUND IMAGE FOR PANEL

-The creation of the BSMS Student EDI Awards is a way of recognising and celebrating the passion, dedication and time devoted by students in their promotion of, and commitment to, equality, diversity, inclusivity and accessibility across all BSMS activities.
-This may include leading on EDI projects, speaking at events, supporting staff to reach EDI objectives, student led research, supporting the development of community engagement or any other relevant activities across BSMS.
+The annual EDI Impact Awards were implemented in 2023 as a way to recognise and celebrate the passion, dedication and time devoted by students in their promotion of, and commitment to, equality, diversity, inclusion and accessibility across all BSMS activities.
+All BSMS staff and students can nominate undergraduate and postgraduate students and students can be nominated for a broad range of EDI activities including leading on EDI projects, speaking at events, supporting staff to reach EDI objectives, developing student led research or supporting the development of community engagement across BSMS.
+Previous winners include students who had continued to contribute towards decolonising the curriculum, established a student disability network and been instrumental in the BSMS Time for Dementia research Project.